uab-cgds-worthey/ptc-explorer/docs/DOCUMENTATION.md

 If you use this application in your research, please cite:

 ```
-Bharti, S., et al. (2025).
-Pediatric Thyroid Cancer Explorer: An Interactive
-Resource for Exploring Pediatric Differentiated Thyroid Cancer.
-UAB Center for Computational Genomics and Data Science.
+To be updated.

 ```

 ### License

-This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the _TO BE UPDATED_ License.
+See the [LICENSE.md](./LICENSE.md) file for details.

 ### Acknowledgments